MateusSartorio/todo-app/README.md

 It persists data using the device's local storage and is able to adjust for light and dark theme of the device automatically.

-To delete a todo, simply slide it to the the left.
+To delete a task, simply slide it to the the left.

 <div align="center">
   <h2 align="center">Light Theme</h2>